Environmental Services Division

 Site Construction Inspections:

-After the site plan is approved the Environmental Services staff will conduct a Pre-Construction conference with the designated contractor to discuss any design concerns, construction signage, SWPPP Information Board/Inspections or changes to the Construction Sequencing.
+After the site plan is approved the Environmental Services staff will conduct a Pre-Construction conference with the designated contractor to discuss any design concerns, construction signage, SWPPP Information Board/Inspections and/or changes to the Construction Sequencing.

 Municipal Separate Storm Sewer System (MS-4) Locality (Frequently Asked Question):